Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ## Customize the APIM Helm chart

-Customize the `open-banking-apim/values.yaml` file as follow.
+Customize the `open-banking-apim/values.yaml` file as follows.

 ### Base parameters